Guy-Bilitski/edabit-python-challenges/README.md

 # edabit-python-challenges
-solved python challenges from edabit website in python
+Solved python challenges from edabit website in python

+The beginning of the file indicates it's difficulty level